 There are 5 different levels of correction with this wireless dog fence, which even include a tone only without the shock.
-However, if this tone doesn’t prevent your dog going past their designated area, choosing the shock is the better approach.
+However, if this tone doesn’t prevent your dog from going past their designated area, choosing the shock is a better approach.

 Overall, it is the best wireless dog fence for the money and the ability to add multiple dogs is highly desirable.
 The receiver collars are fairly expensive however but they do offer many features and are waterproof.Check it Out

 PetSafe Stay + Play Wireless Fence